MicrosoftDocs/powerquery-docs/powerquery-docs/InstallingSDK.md

 The Power Query SDK is a set of tools designed to help you create Power Query connectors.
 These connectors are often referred to as custom connectors or Power Query extensions.

+Custom connectors allow you to create new data sources or customize and extend an existing source.
+Common use cases include:

+* Creating a business analyst-friendly view for a REST API.
+* Providing branding for a source that Power Query supports with an existing connector (such as an OData service or ODBC driver).
+* Implementing OAuth v2 authentication flow for a SaaS offering.
+* Exposing a limited or filtered view over your data source to improve usability.
+* Enabling DirectQuery for a data source using an ODBC driver.

 There are currently two versions of the Power Query SDK available:

 * **Visual Studio Power Query SDK**: Released in 2017 and it's an extension for Visual Studio 2017 and 2019